 On successful completion of this module students will be able to:

-(3) Compare and evaluate key social problems associated with the restructuring of contemporary society
+3 Discuss the key social problems associated with the restructuring of contemporary society

 4 Discuss the policy implications of differing definitions and perspectives concerning social problems